Rajarshi1001/docker_compose_with_node/README.md

 ## This is a simple express app to demonstrate docker-compose.

 This helps you get acquainted with the powers of Docker-Compose.
-I have also written a blog based on this proivding detailed instructions to spin up the application and the Mongo Containers.
+I have also written a blog based on this providing detailed instructions to spin up the application and the Mongo Container.

-Inorder to follow the instructions as mentioned in the medium blog, first delete Dockerfile, dockercompose.yaml and the .dockerignore file.
+Inorder to follow the instructions as mentioned in the Medium blog, first delete Dockerfile, dockercompose.yaml and the .dockerignore file.
 I have also mentioned the possible errors that might occur on running __docker compose up__ on your system for the first time.